prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_2.en.md

 And he had chosen to make his living with something else instead of a pen or a pencil.

 It was strange, too, wasn't it, that when he fell in love with another woman, that woman should always have more money than the last one?
-But when he no longer was in love, when he was only lying, as to this woman, now, who had the most money of all, who had all the money there was, who had had a husband and children, who had taken lovers and been dissatisfied with them, and who loved him dearly as a writer, as a man, as a companion and as a proud possession; it was strange that when he did not love her at all and was lying, that he should be able to give her more for her money than when he had really loved.
+But when he no longer was in love, when he was only lying, as to this woman, now, who had the most money of all, who had all the money there was, who had had a husband and children, who had taken lovers and been dissatisfied with them, and who loved him dearly as a writer, as a man, as a companion, and as a proud possession; it was strange that when he did not love her at all and was lying, that he should be able to give her more for her money than when he had really loved.

 We must all be cut out for what we do, he thought.

 However you make your living is where your talent lies.

-He had sold vitality, in one form or another, all his life and when your affections are not too involved you give much better value for the money.
+He had sold vitality, in one form or another, all his life.

-He had found that out but he would never write that, now, either.
+Аnd when your affections are not too involved you give much better value for the money.

-No, he would not write that, although it was well worth writing.
+He had found that out but he would never write that, now, either,no, he would not write that, although it was well worth writing.

 Now she came in sight, walking across the open toward the camp.